-The Scholars Program at PCO is an opportunity for highly motivated and well-qualified applicants to earn a Doctor of Optometry degree designed specifically with them in mind.
+The Scholars Program at Salus University Pennsylvania College of Optometry (PCO) is an opportunity for highly motivated and well-qualified applicants to earn a Doctor of Optometry degree designed specifically with them in mind.
 This program provides students the opportunity to complete their optometry degree requirements in an accredited 36-month, year-round, campus-based program.

-The inaugural class accepted into the program will begin in July 2014 and graduate in June 2017.
+Each year, an entering class begins on July 1.
 Students enrolled in the Scholars Program earn the credit equivalency of students in the traditional program.

 - guided independent learning

 The program’s structured patient care experiences and small student-to-faculty ratio provides close faculty mentorship, as students develop the critical thinking and clinical competencies necessary for optometric practitioners.
 To enhance this learning experience, the student cohort will be immersed in patient care at the beginning of the program.

 The Scholars Program recognizes and develops individual student learning styles and leadership skills.
 Academically talented and motivated applicants will be carefully screened and accepted based on qualifications, history of academic performance and career path.
 If you are highly motivated to complete your studies, have a strong academic record, are disciplined enough for guided independent learning, and want to begin your optometric career as soon as possible, the Scholars Program at PCO might be the best pathway for you.